Citation Failure: Definition, Analysis and Efficient Mitigation: How Does the Relation Between Response Statement and Evidence Affect LLM Citation?

 \subsection{Results and Discussion}

-We ran 10 instruction-tuned LLMs\footnote{We omit ``-Instruct'' specifiers for brevity.} between 0.6B and 32B from the Llama \cite{grattafiori2024llama3herdmodels}, Mistral \cite{jiang2023mistral7b} and Qwen \cite{yang2025qwen3technicalreport} families on \benchmarkname{}, showing results in Tab.~\ref{tab:generation_all_results}.
+We ran 18 LLMs\footnote{We omit ``-Instruct'' specifiers for brevity.
+See Table~\ref{tab:models} for model details} (5 families, 0.6B -- 120B) on \benchmarkname{}, showing results in Table~\ref{tab:generation_all_results}.
 After analyzing the effect of our proposed filtered evaluation, we interpret the results with regard to our main research question.

-\paragraph{Response failure has an impact on citation failure} We observe that for most combinations of model and task, filtered recall @$k$ (\reckf{}) is higher than or equal to unfiltered evaluation (\reck{}).
-While the magnitude of this difference depends on the model and dataset, on \musique{} and \neoqa{} we observe of up to $\sim$15 points difference between \reckf{} and \reck{},\footnote{e.g. Ministral-8B, Qwen3-8B on \musique{}, Qwen3-4B on \neoqa{}} showing that controlling for response failure is important.
+\paragraph{Citation performance is higher on correct responses} We observe that for most combinations of model and task, filtered recall @$k$ (\reckf{}) is higher than or equal to unfiltered evaluation (\reck{}).
+While the magnitude of this difference depends on the model and dataset, on \musique{} and \neoqa{} we observe up to $\sim$14 and $\sim$8 points difference between \reckf{} and \reck{}, respectively,\footnote{e.g. Qwen3-32B on \musique{}, Qwen3-1.7B on \neoqa{}} showing that differentiating between response failure and citation failure is important.
 In the following, we therefore focus on \reckf{} scores.